Gold teeth: Historical information

-According to National Geographic, immigrants from Africa had gold dental work due to its then low-cost and it was commonly seen in the neighborhood of Brooklyn and the Bronx.
-Native New Yorkers began to see it as a fashion statement especially with the rise of hiphop in the 1980s.
-Grills went mainstream in the 1990's with Vietnamese immigrant Johnny Dang creating "blinged out versions."

-South Africa

-Gold teeth in South Africa have become part of the South African fashion culture.
-Gold teeth are very popular in the country with people getting permanent gold teeth from as young as 12 years old.

-Gold teeth became a big trend in South Africa in the late 1960s among the Coloured and Black South African communities.

-Permanent Gold teeth in South Africa is not considered a sign of wealth like in other countries, but a fashion trend.

-Since the end of Apartheid in many white Afrikaans people and Indian people in the country have also started getting permanent gold teeth.

-The trend of permanent gold teeth is so big in South Africa that many politicians, celebrities and even pastors have them.

-Popular belief is that gold will scare away evil spirits (with it being a representation of light in South African culture), the Tikoloshe was said to be afraid of the light and gold teeth wearers were generally very superstitious.

 Current use

 In many regions of the world, including some parts of Eastern Europe, Central Asia, and the Caucasus Regions, gold teeth are also worn as a status symbol.
 They are considered a symbol of wealth and sometimes installed in the place of healthy teeth or as crowns over filed-down healthy teeth.
+The average weight of dental teeth is 3.5 grams and they are usually made from 18 karat gold.

 Grills

 Grills, false tooth covers made of metal, have become a popular hip hop fashion in the United States since the 1980s in New York City.
 In the early 2000s, grills were again popularized in hip hop videos by Nelly, Three 6 Mafia, Lil Wayne, Ludacris, Paul Wall, and other rappers from the southern U.S. Gold grills are still being sported by rappers today and even include diamonds of various colors.
-Grills were also worn by Miley Cyrus, Beyonce, and Madonna.
+Grills were also worn by Miley Cyrus, Beyoncé, and Madonna.
 While some rap musicians have had their gold teeth permanently attached to existing teeth, most people who purchase them for aesthetic purposes opt for removable gold teeth caps.
 In 2005, Nelly released the rap single "Grillz" which promotes the dental procedure.